Simon089/MMM-Swipe/README.md

 # Module: MMM-Swipe
 The `MMM-Swipe` program is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon module.
-This module uses 2 HC-SR04 ultrasonic sensors to determing hand position to produce a "Swipe Left", "Swipe Right", or "Press"
+This module uses 2 HC-SR04 ultrasonic sensors to determing hand position to produce a "Swipe Left" or "Swipe Right"

 # DEVELOPMENT NOTE:
 This is a fork of [MMM-Swipe](https://github.com/shbatm/MMM-Swipe) by shbatm.
 Thank you to shbatm and mochman, who created the initial module, for their work.